coredns/coredns.io/content/plugins/cache.md

 +++
 title = "cache"
-description = "*cache* enables a frontend cache.
-It will cache all records except zone transfers and metadata records." weight = 4 tags = [ "plugin", "cache" ] categories = [ "plugin" ] date = "2017-12-11T16:50:50.550980"
+description = "*cache* enables a frontend cache." weight = 4 tags = [ "plugin", "cache" ]
+categories = [ "plugin" ]
+date = "2018-01-04T12:34:55.510839"
 +++

+## Description

+With *cache* enabled all records except zone transfers and metadata records will be cached for up to 3600s.
+Caching is mostly useful in a scenario when fetching data from the backend (upstream, database, etc.) is expensive.

 ## Syntax